pbougie/mac-dev-env/source/apache.html.md

 		Require host 127.0.0.1
 	</Directory>

-You need to disable the `ErrorLog` and `CustomLog` directives in the Apache configuration file (leaving the above directives intact).
-Otherwise, Apache will log the same information to two separate locations.
+You also need to disable the `ErrorLog` and `CustomLog` directives in the Apache configuration file (leaving the above directives intact).
+Otherwise, Apache will log the same information in two separate locations.

 ### Web Root

-Create a folder that will contain your web sites and applications; such as `~/Sites` You can place your projects wherever you'd like but make sure you update the path when mentioned in this article.
+Create a folder that will contain your web sites and applications.
+I keep my projects in `~/Sites`.
+You can place your projects wherever you'd like but make sure you update the path when mentioned in this article.

 	mkdir -p ~/Sites